pandrey2003/Kinomonster-backended/README.rst

 *Front-end*
   1. Replaced Bootstrap's default ``margin-top: 20px;`` for ``h2`` with ``margin-top: 5px;``.
 This resulted in better looking sidebars.

-  2. Removed fixed height for the footer.
+  2. Removed the fixed height for the footer.
 Now the footer does not have the white line on the end of the page.

   3. Removed unnecessary JavaScript, SCSS, Bootstrap imports.